Johnstown Flood: Events of the flood

 On May 28, 1889, a low-pressure area formed over Nebraska and Kansas.
-By the time this weather pattern reached western Pennsylvania two days later, it had developed into what would be termed the heaviest rainfall event that had ever been recorded in that part of the U.S. The United States Army Signal Corps estimated that 6 to 10 in of rain fell in 24 hours over the region.
-During the night, small creeks became roaring torrents, ripping out trees and debris.
+By the time this weather pattern reached western Pennsylvania two days later, it had developed into what would be termed the heaviest rainfall event that had ever been recorded in that part of the United States.
+The U.S. Army Signal Corps estimated that 6 to 10 in of rain fell in 24 hours over the region.
+During the night of May 30, small creeks became roaring torrents, ripping out trees and debris.
 Telegraph lines were downed and rail lines were washed away.
-Before daybreak, the Conemaugh River that ran through Johnstown was about to overwhelm its banks.
+Before daybreak, the Little Conemaugh River and Stoney Creek, which form the main stem of the Conemaugh River at their confluence in Johnstown, were threatening to overtop their banks.

 On the morning of May 31, in a farmhouse on a hill just above the South Fork Dam, Elias Unger, president of the South Fork Fishing and Hunting Club, awoke to the sight of Lake Conemaugh swollen after a night-long heavy rainfall.
 Unger ran outside in the still-pouring rain to assess the situation and saw that the water was nearly cresting the dam.
-He quickly assembled a group of men to save the face of the dam by trying to unclog the spillway; it was blocked by the broken fish trap and debris caused by the swollen waterline.
+He quickly assembled a group of men to save the face of the dam by trying to unclog the spillway, where an iron grate and a broken fish trap had become obstructed with debris from the swollen waterline.
 Other men tried digging a ditch at the other end of the dam, on the western abutment which was lower than the dam crest.
-The idea was to let more water out of the lake to try to prevent overtopping of the crest, but without success.
-Most remained on top of the dam, some plowing earth to raise it, while others tried to pile mud and rock on the face to save the eroding wall.
+The idea was to let more water out of the lake to try to prevent overtopping of the crest in the center, where the dam was structurally weakest, but the effort was unsuccessful.
+Most men remained on top of the dam, some plowing earth to raise the crest above the water, while others tried to pile mud and rock on the face to save the eroding wall.